Kong/konnect-quickstart/config/plugins/ui/README.md

 ![Add route](../../images/add-route.png)

-9. Configure your route, we will expose the service over /api like
+1. Configure your route, we will expose the service over `/api`

 ![Configure Route](../../images/configure-route.png)

-10. Go to your proxy endpoint
+10. Go to your proxy endpoint to test service and route work

 ![Test Proxy](../../images/test-proxy.png)